RussAbbott/SEND_MORE_MONEY/README.md

 The function `run_column_propagator` repeatedly calls `column_propagator` on all the columns until no new information is generated, at which point the search continues.

 An execution of `SEND_MORE_MONEY` generates the following output.
 (The variables `C_i` are carry variables.
 In particular, `C0` is the carry-in variable to the units position.
 It is defined to be 0.
 The anonymous variable `'_'` serves as left-fill for short numbers and has the value 0.
-As you can see in the Initial state, the only pre-defined values are `C0` and `_`, which are both 0.)
+As you can see in the Initial state,  `C0` and `_` are the only pre-defined values.
+They are both set to 0.)
 The other variables, both problem variables (other than 'M' and 'S') and carry variables are all given domains of `frozenset(range(10))`.
 As the initial digits of numbers `M` and `S` are given initial domains of `frozenset(range(1, 10))`.
 Numbers may not have leading zeros.

 ```
 Problem: (['SEND', 'MORE'], 'MONEY')